tukiains/blackjack-gui/README.md

 $ blackjack --rules US
 ```

-With the default settings, play 10 rounds of Blackjack with the command line interface:
+With the default settings, play 10 rounds of blackjack with the command line interface:

 ```
 $ blackjack --cli